 It is generally recognized that announcement of a public improvement may cause property values to fluctuate before eminent domain proceedings are begun.
-Existing California statutes do not deal with this problem.73 Case law establishes, however, that any increase in the value of the property before the time it becomes reasonably certain that the property will be taken for the project is to be included in arriving at the compensation to be made for the property; any increases thereafter attributable to the project itself are excluded.74
+Existing California statutes do not deal with this problem.77 Case law establishes,

-73 Recently enacted Government Code Section 7267.2 requires condemnors to make an offer to acquire property in the amount of their determination of probable compensation.
+77 Recently enacted Government Code Section 7267.2 requires condemnors to make an offer to acquire property in the amount of their determination of probable compensation.
 The section also provides that, for the purpose of this offer: